TheHauntingStar/TheHauntingStar/README.md

 ### Github Projects
 Currently None.
 ### Contact
-If you'd like to contact me please add l.to.#0000 on discord.
-(Display name thehauntingstar)
+If you'd like to contact me please add l.to.#0000 on discord or thehauntingstar#4105 on revolt.